ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

   - **Discard changes**, or
   - **Cancel** (stay on the form)

-⚙️ The above choice is delivered together with a new config key, under number 71 [/WebClient/AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose): *Always save automatically when closing*
+⚙️ The above choice is delivered together with a new config key, under number 71 [/WebClient/AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose): "Always save automatically when closing"
-<br>Once selected -Toggle switch ON/OFF- , the system remembers your choice for future closes.
+<br>Once selected -Toggle switch ON/OFF- the system remembers your choice for future closes.
 If you want to change this later, the setting is available in Settings tab (Customize panel menu).

 ✨ When you press button **Discard**
-The unsaved changes will be reverted and you will stay in view mode on the form.
+<br> The unsaved changes will be reverted and you will stay in view mode on the form.

 ![picture](pictures/discard.png)

 ✨ Behaviour of Save in subforms
-A Subform is a form, that you reached from another form.
+<br> A Subform is a form, that you reached from another form.
 So this form usually has a return address.
 You can edit it, but the system needs to know what to do next.
 So button Save appears in two options - "Save and close" (to take you back to the initial form) and "Save and reload" (to stay in the current form).

 ![picture](pictures/subformsave.png)

 ✨ Small-screen improvements
-- On narrower screens (e.g., tablet widths), secondary commands such as "Share", "Notifications", and "Favorites" may move into the **“…”** (form menu) to keep primary actions accessible.
+<br> On narrower screens (e.g., tablet widths), secondary commands such as "Share", "Notifications", and "Favorites" may move into the **“…”** (form menu) to keep primary actions accessible.

 Learn how to use these buttons from the dedicated page [Command buttons](link here)